rlk/Bloop2/README.md

 	- I spec the TLE2072 which is within spec at V+ = 18V.

 - The PCB is sized and shaped to fit a Hammond 1590B.
-	- Extents are limited to 50mm x 50mm to fit the cheap option at dirtypcbs.com.
+	- Extents are limited to 50mm x 50mm to fit the cheap option at [DirtyPCBs].

 - The PCB layout dictates the pin pitch of the stomp switch.
 	- The current design specifies an E-Switch FS57003PLT2B2M2QE, which has 5.3mm x 4.8mm pitch.